matilarrazabal/mcp-server-interview/README.md

 >Eliminar la tarea 'tarea1' de la lista 'Nombre de lista'

 ## Next steps
-*Tasks* Right now it's not avilable to change name and description of a giving task.
+*Tasks:* Right now it's not avilable to change name and description for a giving task.

 ## Areas for improvement
 *Test:* Even though the server was manually tested, testing the service layer will ensure correctness in futures changes.